mixxorz/dokku-docker-reset-mtime/README.md

 # dokku-docker-reset-mtime

+*You don't need this plugin if you have docker 1.8.x +*

 Simply resets the mtime (modified time) metadata on your source files to a set datetime before building the image with docker.
 I made this to work around docker's caching system taking into account the modified time when checking if